mdg/accertion/README.md

-accert is an easy to setup and use C++ testing framework.
+accertion is an easy to setup and use C++ testing framework.

 It uses macros for the simplest cases, but doesn't hide a lot of complexity behind the macros so it can be used without the macros.